qjac/complete-intro-to-react-v5/README.md

   - only modern browsers (babel can transpile, but not needed for demo app)
 - Class Components
   - still a thing
-  - useEffect has no effect.
+  - `useEffect` has no effect.
 Use lifecycle methods
-  - componentDidMount runs once still, componentDidUpdate runs on update
+  - c`omponentDidMount` runs once still, `componentDidUpdate` runs on update
   - still need to include `super(props)` in constructor and all class components MUST HAVE render method
-  - this.props is immutable. use this.state and setState() instead of hooks to set state in class components...only the component can modify its state.
+  - `this.props` is immutable. use this.state and setState() instead of hooks to set state in class components...only the component can modify its state.
   - arrow functions are often used inside class components to avoid creating a new context for `this`. the context for `this` is very important in class components (less so with hooks)
   - Public class functions
     - `"@babel/plugin-proposal-class-properties"`